 Benefits of Hyperlocal Marketing

 These near-me searches have become extremely popular over time, with data from Google showing 130% y-o-y increase between 2014-2015.
-Post that, everything from post offices to new years celebrations were searched by Google users.
+Post that, everything from post offices to new years celebrations was searched by Google users.

 Where objectives are concerned, the key purpose of hyperlocal marketing is to drive footfall to physical locations and leverage near-me searches, which garner strong commercial intent.
 Apparently, the keywords that users use to search can be used to generate leads and drive pay per click for businesses.